It took federal troops to help desegregate Little Rock schools 62 years ago. Some fear a new state plan will resegregate them

-(CNN)Activists and civil rights groups in Arkansas are protesting a state plan that they say would led to the resegregation of public schools in the capital city of Little Rock, 62 years after the Little Rock Nine integrated the district.
+(CNN)Activists and civil rights groups in Arkansas are protesting a state plan that they say would lead to the resegregation of public schools in the capital city of Little Rock, 62 years after the Little Rock Nine integrated the district.

 The Little Rock School District has been under the control of the Arkansas Department of Education since 2015, when six of the district's 48 schools were found to be struggling academically, CNN affiliate KATV reports.